Holy Terror

 Transcript

-up next, an explosion rips through an Illinois church.
+Up next, an explosion rips through an Illinois church.
+The town was terrified.

+Evidence was everywhere.
 We found evidence on top of buildings.

 The debris field was huge.

-Dungeons and dragons look like the cause.
+Two teenagers implicate one another.
+Dungeons and dragons looks like the cause.

 I thought that was an incredibly stupid thing to do.
+But a thin blue wire tells a different story.

-Oakwood, Illinois, is a quiet, small town of less than a thousand residents and little, if any, violent crime.
+Oakwood, Illinois is a quiet, small town of less than a thousand residents and little, if any, violent crime.

 At the Oakwood Methodist Church, as volunteers prepared for their Christmas celebration, church member Brian Plower walked outside where something caught his attention.

+Some of us thought that maybe a vehicle had driven into the church.
 We got there right after the first responders did, and their first reaction was that it was a gas explosion.

+46-year-old Brian Plower was killed instantly.
 He left behind a wife and three children.

 Very charismatic, gregarious.